captainvoldemort/Real-Time-Compliance-Monitoring/README.md

 4. Replace the face recognition placeholder with your own face recognition model or algorithm.

 ## **Usage**
+Model best.pt is obtained from training procedure followed in `train_yolov5_object_detection.ipynb.`

-Before running first create a database by registering users through `register_user` script.
+Before running on the edge device first create a database by registering users through `register_user` script.

-(Make sure that all the paths provided are accurate.)
+(Note: Make sure that all the paths provided are accurate.)

 1. Navigate to the project directory: